 Students must meet the course and credit requirements of the state of North Carolina for the high school diploma.
+Additionally, the High School Academic Program requires that all 12th-graders be enrolled in at least two academic courses, that all 11th-graders be enrolled in at least three academic courses, and that all 10th-graders, all 9th-graders, and all 8th-graders be enrolled in at least four courses throughout the school year.
 Electives beyond the basic academic requirements for graduation may be chosen from available high school courses if the schedule permits and, for qualified students, college courses.
 A student meeting the requirements of the North Carolina Academic Scholars Program will be designated as a North Carolina Academic Scholar.
-For additional information, contact the Division of High School Programs office.
+For additional information, contact the High School Academic Program office.